 Of course, it’s also important to remember that everyone works at a different pace – after all, we’re only human.

 Ultimately, team members that enjoy their jobs, feel like they’re producing valuable work and can see how their role fits within the broader goals of the organisation are likely to stick around.

 Providing the right balance of creativity within job roles, autonomy to fulfil duties and achieve results within the working day are vital things to consider in job design.

 Offering flexible working policies are another must-have for the post-pandemic workplace.
-A recent study by Morgan McKinley revealed that an astonishing 71% of UK professionals would consider leaving an organisation if they didn’t provide their preferred flexible working options.
+A study by Morgan McKinley revealed that an astonishing 71% of UK professionals would consider leaving an organisation if they didn’t provide their preferred flexible working options.

 Job design strategies

 What teams lack capacity or require a potentially new position to help you achieve where you want to be as a business?
 Where should the new role fit within the organisation?

 Are there any areas that you feel could be expanded, or any teams that are struggling with their workload?
 Considering the needs of the business is often a good place to start.

 Consider what kind of role the team needs to help achieve their goals and meet deadlines – managers within your organisation will be able to help with this, so why not chat it through?

 When designing a job, consider what duties would assist the team (and whether these responsibilities are sustainable and interesting enough to attract the right candidates).